Skip to main content

 00:02:57:05 – 00:03:13:04

 And when Imogen talks to you later about what a learning culture looks like in action, I feel a real strong connection between the behaviors she’s going to be touching on.
-But I’m not going to do a spoiler alert and go into what those are.
-So we’ll wait for Imogen, but I hand over to you.
-Imagine.
-Perfect.
-Yes.
-Thanks.
+But I’m not going to do a spoiler alert and go into what those are, so we’ll wait for Imogen, but I hand over to you Imogen.

 00:03:13:04 – 00:03:45:00

 I’m so excited to be here with everyone today.
 My name’s Imogen.
-As Georgina mentioned, this is principal with a staggering group based in New York and wanted to share a similar reflection as handed for me this topic of learning culture is it’s really personal.
+As Regina mentioned, I’m an Associate Principal with a Daggerwing Group based in New York and wanted to share a similar reflection as Hen did.
+For me, this topic of learning culture is really personal.
 It’s so important because I’ve always found the idea of a growth mindset versus a fixed mindset and the link between those things and performance just to be really interesting.

 00:03:45:02 – 00:04:22:01

-And that idea that you can bring really break down lofty, large goals into smaller, actionable steps, that’s just been so critical for my personal growth.
-So with that, we can jump in.
-So before we dig into the meat of our presentation, I’ll tell you just a little bit about Staggering group just for some grounding here.
-So we are a global change consultancy and we’re working with our clients on the people side of change management.
+And that idea that you can really break down lofty, large goals into smaller, actionable steps, that’s just been so critical for my personal growth.
+So, with that, we can jump in.
+So, before we dig into the meat of our presentation, I’ll tell you just a little bit about Daggerwing Group just for some grounding here.
+So, we are a global change consultancy and we’re working with our clients on the people side of change management.

 00:04:22:03 – 00:04:54:04

 Our methods are rooted in psychology and really tap into behavior change and understand why people do and don’t want to change.
 And we use that human insight to design custom approaches.
-Custom plans for our clients that really help make change stick and people.
-It’s usually the hardest part of change management.
-So focusing on that, it really helps make change happen and makes it last.
+Custom plans for our clients that really help make change stick.
+And you know, it’s usually the hardest part of change management.
+So, focusing on that really helps make change happen and makes it last.

 00:04:54:06 – 00:05:25:10